You can view the full text of the German Degree Requirements (PDF) online.

 Course Guidance:

-Until the student chooses a major professor, the student develops a study plan in close consultation with the program Graduate Adviser.
+Until the student chooses a major professor, the student develops a study plan in close consultation with the program Graduate Advisor.
 For students entering with the B.A., the student chooses a faculty member during the third year to serve as a major professor.
 For students entering with the M.A., the student chooses a faculty member during the second year to serve as a major professor.
 Students with academic appointments and/or fellowships are required to enroll in no fewer than 12 units to be considered a full-time student.

 Qualifying Examination Committee: